-224 Introduction to Microbial Pathogenesis.
+224 Introduction to Microbial Pathogenesis (IDP 125).
 3 credits.
 This course will cover the basic concepts of host-microbe interactions that occur during infectious disease.
 It will emphasize the importance of pathogens, their diversity and mechanisms of pathogenesis.
 It will also expose students to major themes and concepts related to microbial pathogen research.

 296 Fundamentals of Immunology.
-2-4 credits.
+3 credits.
 Fundamentals of immunology, including immunochemistry and cellular aspects of the immune response, with illustrative reference to immunological factors in human health and disease.
-Number of hours and amount of credit to be stated at time of registration.

 276 General and Molecular Virology.
-2-4 credits.
+3 credits.
 An introduction to the cellular and molecular biology of bacterial and animal viruses.
 Particular emphasis is given to virus cell interactions at the molecular level, including the immune response to viral infections, as well as to current research on mechanisms of viral replication and its effects on biochemical regulatory mechanisms in host cells.
 Lectures and seminars.
-Number of hours and amount of credit to be stated at time of registration.

 225 Medical Bacteriology.
-2-4 credits.
+3 credits.
 An advanced study of bacteria pathogenic to man, their pathogenic mechanisms, the immune responses of the human host to their invasion, the epidemiology of the diseases they produce, and their antibiotic and chemotherapeutic sensitivity.
-Number of hours and amount of credit to be stated at time of registration.
-Permission required.

-231 Molecular Biology of Pathogenic Eukaryotes .2-4 credits.
+231 Molecular Biology of Pathogenic Eukaryotes.3 credits.
 This course focuses on recent approaches in studying pathogenic eukaryotes.
 Course will include molecular genetics of model systems and how these apply to current research problems in infectious diseases.
 Representative eukaryotic pathogens will be studied.
 Students will learn to critically analyze and present data obtained from experimental, scientific, and translational papers.
 Course will emphasize essential elements of experimental design, analysis of results and scientific logic.
-All participants are required to present papers and present experimental problems.
+All participants are required present experimental problems.

 229 Analysis of Research Literature.
 1 credit